evan-mason/drafter/README.md

 I think I will probe to check for changes every 5 seconds as this is the easiest way to implement it for now. a 5 second refresh is fine for me at this point.

 Next Features Priority
--- get the correct positions.
+-- get the correct positions. -- Started
--- put all double doubles in.
 -- test a full draft with 5 users. and videos.
 -- finalise build.
 -- setup 10 users according to draft day. -- LAUNCH
--- Create a draft board
+-- View draft board popup.
 -- Phase 3

 Bug Priority